It can be challenging to pay for a whole college term in one lump sum. That's where installment plans come in.

 Many colleges offer payment plans that allow you to pay your college bill over time.
 Here's how they work.

 Deferred College Payment Plans are Like No-Interest Loans

-Deferred tuition payment plans, also known as tuition installment plans, are a convenience to help you manage college expenses, particularly if you have trouble paying a whole year's tuition at once.
-Tuition paid in installments must normally be paid off by the end of the relevant academic period, such as a semester or academic year, and most such plans do not charge interest if you pay by check or direct deposit.
-However, like loans, you must have a good credit history to qualify for them.
+Deferred payment plans, also known as installment plans, are a convenience to help you manage college expenses.
+Instead of paying your college bill for a semester or quarter at once, you pay in monthly installments.
+Your bill, which includes charges for tuition, and room and board if living on campus, must be paid off by the end of that academic period.
+Most plans do not charge interest if you pay by check or direct deposit.
+However, like private loans, you must have a good credit history to qualify for them.

-Don't show up on the first day of classes expecting to automatically qualify for such a plan.
-You should discuss any payment plans beforehand with your college.
+Don't show up on the first day of classes expecting to automatically qualify for an installment plan.
+You should discuss any payment plans as soon as possible with your college.
 The plan may be handled by a private company or by the college.
-In either case you will usually pay a relatively small service fee and, if appropriate, late fees.
+In either case, you will usually pay a relatively small service fee.
 The first payment of an installment plan is normally due at registration and may be the largest.
 If you enroll at a college that does not offer such a plan, its financial aid office may be able to refer you to a private commercial tuition management company that does.

 Note: Financial information provided on this site is of a general nature and may not apply to your situation.
 Contact a financial or tax advisor before acting on such information.